christianurech/christianurech.github.io/index.md

 ### Teaching:
-I enjoy teaching mathematics on all levels, be it in person or online (although the preparation can take up a lot of time).
-During the last years I got interested in modern teaching formats.
-I have started using formats such as flipped classroom and peer instruction, this has been received very positively by most of the students.
+I enjoy teaching mathematics on all levels, be it in person or online.
+During the last years I got interested in evidence-based teaching strategies and I have started teaching my courses in the mode of a [flipped classroom](https://en.wikipedia.org/wiki/Flipped_classroom) (integrating [peer instruction](https://en.wikipedia.org/wiki/Peer_instruction)).
+This has been received very positively by the students.

 Courses I have taught as instructor: